NealPatel1/NealPatel1/README.md

 # 🧘🏽‍♂️ Neal Patel
 **`Data Analyst`**

 I'm a data analyst with a ton of experience across different industries in the analytics space.
-My main tools are SQL and Python, and I'm using my expertise to showcase the kinds of projects I deliver in the professional world — while also pushing the boundaries with some side projects (eventually 😅).
+My aim is to use my expertise and showcase the types of projects that an Analyst can expect to deliver in the professional world — while also pushing the boundaries with some side projects (eventually 😅).

 This GitHub is all about showing the real impact analytics can have in a world full of data scientists and developers.
 Ready to join me on this journey? 🚂 🛄